jtmonroe/Cycle-Graph/README.md

                 Initialized to allow users to enter the graph from a consistent point.
 Currently set to be the minimum of objects within the list.

             * Standing
                 Allows for users to make changes to the list depending upon which node they are standing upon.
-Two nodes cannot be stood upon at once
+Two nodes cannot be stood upon at once.

             * Length and steps
                 For the sake of the user's interest.